wonsunahn/CS1541_Project1/README.md

 Here is an overview of the directory structure:

-* config.c / config.h : Functions used to parse and read in the processor configuration file.
+* config.cpp / config.h : Functions used to parse and read in the processor configuration file.
-* **CPU.c / CPU.h** : Implements the five stages of the processor pipeline.
+* **CPU.cpp / CPU.h** : Implements the five stages of the processor pipeline.
 The code you will be **modifying**.
-* **five_stage.c** : **Main function**.
-Invokes the five stages in CPU.c at every clock cycle.
+* **five_stage.cpp** : **Main function**.
+Invokes the five stages in CPU.cpp at every clock cycle.
-* **five_stage_solution** : **Reference solution binary** for the project.
+* five_stage_solution.linux, five_stage_solution.mac, five_stage_solution.exe: **Reference solution binaries** for Linux, MacOS, and Windows respectively.
 * generate_plot.plt : GNUPlot script to generate the plot PDF file from the data.
 * generate_plot.py: Python script to extrace performance data from results in tabular form.
 * Makefile : The build script for the Make tool.
-* trace.c / trace.h : Functions to read and write the trace file.
+* trace.cpp / trace.h : Functions to read and write the trace file.
-* trace_generator.c : Utility program to generate a trace file of your own.
+* trace_generator.cpp : Utility program to generate a trace file of your own.
-* trace_reader.c : Utility program to read and print out the contents of a trace file in human readable format.
+* trace_reader.cpp : Utility program to read and print out the contents of a trace file in human readable format.
 * confs/ : Directory where processor configuration files are.
 * **diffs/** : Directory where **differences** between outputs/ and outputs_solution/ are stored.
 * outputs/ : Directory where outputs after running five_stage are stored.